tensorflow/tfjs-data/README.md

 const csvUrl = 'https://storage.googleapis.com/tfjs-examples/multivariate-linear-regression/data/merged-train-data.csv';

-// median value of owner-occupied homes in $1000s, which is the value we want
+// We want to predict the column "medv", which represents a median value of a
-// to predicit so it is marked as a label. const csvDataset = tf.data.csv( csvUrl, {columnConfigs: {medv: {isLabel: true}}});
+// home (in $1000s), so we mark it as a label. const csvDataset = tf.data.csv( csvUrl, {columnConfigs: {medv: {isLabel: true}}});